MicrosoftDocs/memdocs/sccm/mdm/deploy-use/create-exchange-activesync-profiles.md

  In addition to configuring an email account on the device, you can also configure synchronization settings for contacts, calendars and tasks.

  When you create an email profile, you can include a wide range of security settings, including certificates for identity, encryption and signing that have been provisioned by using System Center Configuration Manager certificate profiles.
-For more information about certificate profiles, see [Certificate profiles in System Center Configuration Manager](create-pfx-certificate-profiles.md).
+For more information about certificate profiles, see [Certificate profiles in System Center Configuration Manager](introduction-to-certificate-profiles.md).

 ## Create a New Exchange ActiveSync Email Profile

 Start the Create Exchange ActiveSync Email Profile Wizard

-1. In the System Center Configuration Manager console, click **Assets and Compliance**.
+1. In the Configuration Manager console, click **Assets and Compliance**.

 2. In the **Assets and Compliance** workspace, expand **Compliance Settings**, expand **Company Resource Access**, and then click **Email Profiles**.

-3. On the **Home** tab, in the **Create** group, click **Create Exchange ActiveSync Profile**.
+3. On the **Home** tab, in the **Create** group, click **Create Exchange ActiveSync Email Profile**.

-4. Follow the wizard instructions

-### To configure Exchange ActiveSync settings for the Exchange ActiveSync email profile
+4. On the General page of the wizard, configure the following:
+	- **Name** - Provide a descriptive name for the email profile.
+	- **Description** - Optionally, provide a description for the email profile that will help you identify it in the Configuration Manager console.
+	- **This email profile is for Android for Work** - Select this option if you will only be deploying this email profile to Android for Work devices.

-1. On the **Exchange ActiveSync** page of the Create Exchange ActiveSync Email Profile Wizard, specify the following information:
+4. On the **Exchange ActiveSync** page of the Create Exchange ActiveSync Email Profile Wizard, specify the following information:

     -   **Exchange ActiveSync host:** Specify the hostname of your company Exchange Server that hosts Exchange ActiveSync services.